go-gitea/gitea/docs/content/doc/developers/hacking-on-gitea.en-us.md

 environment correctly.

 Next, [install Node.js with npm](https://nodejs.org/en/download/) which is required to build the JavaScript and CSS files.
-The minimum supported Node.js version is {{< min-node-version >}} and the latest LTS version is recommended.
+The latest LTS version is recommended.

 **Note**: When executing make tasks that require external tools, like `make misspell-check`, Gitea will automatically download and build these as